randomlogin/fingertip/README.md

 ### Windows

-Due to the [difference](https://github.com/handshake-org/hnsd/issues/128) in hnsd behaviour on Windows and other platforms (and overall complexity of building for windows), Windows is not supported.
-This may change in future.
+Due to the [difference](https://github.com/handshake-org/hnsd/issues/128) in hnsd behaviour on Windows and other platforms (and overall complexity of building for windows), stateless DANE is not supported on Windows.
+The version from the [v0.0.3 release](https://github.com/imperviousinc/fingertip/releases/tag/v0.0.3) should be used for usual DANE.

 ## Credits